-This conference will discuss the priorities for policy and industry-led initiatives to support and grow regional media in the UK and boost creative industries, what can be learned from successes and best practice, and key issues that remain.
+This conference will discuss priorities for government policy and industry-led initiatives to support and grow regional media and creative industries in the UK.

-Areas for discussion include next steps for regional production hubs, the future of news and other content that draws on and reflects the nations of the UK and regions within them, the role of public service media, inclusivity in commissioning, and skills development.
+- the future of news and other content that draws on and reflects the nations of the UK and the regions within them

-We are pleased to be able to include keynote contributions from Claire Bradshaw, Deputy Director, Media Policy, Department for Digital, Culture, Media and Sport; and Rhodri Talfan Davies, Director, Nations, BBC - as well as Sally Joynson, Chief Executive Officer, Screen Yorkshire.
+We are pleased to be able to include keynote contributions from Rhodri Talfan Davies, Director, Nations, BBC; and Sally Joynson, Chief Executive Officer, Screen Yorkshire.

-Taking place against the backdrop of the Government’s ambitions and policy initiatives aimed at reducing regional inequalities, the conference takes place alongside:
+The discussion takes place against the backdrop of the Government’s ambitions and policy initiatives aimed at reducing regional inequalities, such as the planned Levelling Up White Paper.